astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 This project consists of an automated incremental ingestion pipeline defined in an Airflow DAG and a Streamlit application.

 The [`finbuddy_load_news`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_news.py) DAG ensures that the correct Weaviate schema is created and subsequently ingests news articles from Alpha Vantage and Spaceflight news in parallel sequences of tasks.
-The ingestion pipeline consists of tasks querying an API, scraping the text of the news articles, chunking the content, creating embeddings and loading the data into Weaviate.
+The ingestion pipeline consists of tasks querying an API, scraping the text of the news articles, chunking the content, creating embeddings, and loading the data into Weaviate.

 ![Graph view of the finbuddy_load_news DAG showing Weaviate schema handling and two parallel ingesting pipelines, one for financial news from Alpha Vantage, the other for space news from Spaceflight news.](/img/examples/use-case-airflow-llm-rag-finance_incremental_dag.png)

-The code for the Streamlit application can be found in [`include/streamlit/streamlit_app.py`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/streamlit/streamlit_app.py).
-This app prompts the user to ask a question about the current financial outlook and uses the question to find relevant news articles for an augmented prompt to GPT-4.
-The resulting answer is displayed to the user alongside the sources used.
+You can find the code for the Streamlit application in [`include/streamlit/streamlit_app.py`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/streamlit/streamlit_app.py).
+This app prompts the user to ask a question about the current financial outlook and then uses the question to find relevant news articles for an augmented prompt to GPT-4.
+The app displays the resulting answer to the user along with the sources used.

 ![Screenshot of the streamlit app showing the prompt field and two sliders, one for number of relevant article chunks retrieved, one to adjust the certainity.](/img/examples/use-case-airflow-llm-rag-finance_streamlit_part_1.png)